ABbiodiversity/DevelopmentWebsite/_pages/Mites/Mites.md

 <h1>Sampling information</h1>

-Soil mites are collected in four in 4 quadrants just outside of the 1-ha central plot area.
+Soil mites are collected in four 4 quadrants just outside of the 1-ha central plot area.
 These surveys have been performed since 2007, with more than 1400 sampling locations.
 The results presented here include information up to 2021.